Dual consciousness: Controversy and alternative explanations

 Another important fact about the PMC is that its activation is bilateral.
 When it is activated, it is activated in both hemispheres of the brain.
 Gazzaniga observed and wrote about this phenomenon.
 When the corpus callosum is severed, many interhemispheric interactions are disrupted.
 Many areas of the brain become compromised, including the SMA.
-If the SMA has trouble regulating and inhibiting the actions of the PMC, it is very possible that conflicting sets of actions may be sent to the MC and performed (accounting for both hands reaching for the glass, even if only one hand is intended to grab it).
+If the SMA has trouble regulating and inhibiting the actions of the PMC, it is possible that conflicting sets of actions may be sent to the MC and performed (accounting for both hands reaching for the glass, even if only one hand is intended to grab it).
 It would make the appearance that there is a dual consciousness competing for dominance over the other for control of the brain, but it is not the case.

-The fact that the Alien Hand Syndrome eventually goes away in some split-brain patients is not evidence of one consciousness "defeating" the other and taking complete control of the brain.
+The disappearance of alien hand syndrome in some split-brain patients is not evidence of one consciousness "defeating" the other and taking complete control of the brain.
 It is likely that the plasticity of the brain may be the cause for alleviating the disorder.
 Eventually the split patient's brain may find adaptive routes to compensate for the lost interhemispheric communication, such as alternative pathways involving subcortical structures that perform subcortical interhemispheric inhibition to regain a sense of normalcy between the two hemispheres.

 Models of multiple consciousnesses

-Michael Gazzaniga, while working on the model of dual consciousness, came to the conclusion that simple dual consciousness (i.e. right-brain/left-brain model of the mind) is a gross oversimplification and the brain is organized into hundreds maybe even thousands of modular-processing systems.
+Michael Gazzaniga, while working on the model of dual consciousness, came to the conclusion that simple dual consciousness (i.e. right-brain/left-brain model of the mind) is an oversimplification, and the brain is organized into hundreds or even thousands of modular-processing systems.

-The theory of a division of consciousness was touched upon by Carl Jung in 1935 when he stated, "The so-called unity of consciousness is an illusion... we like to think that we are one but we are not."
+The theory of a division of consciousness was touched upon by Carl Jung in 1935 when he stated, "The so-called unity of consciousness is an illusion ... we like to think that we are one but we are not."

-Similar models (which also claim that mind is formed from many little agents, i.e. the brain is made up of a constellation of independent or semi-independent agents) were also described by:
+Similar models which hypothesize that mind is formed from many smaller agents (i.e. the brain is made up of a constellation of independent or semi-independent agents) were also described by: